LucyGoosey/micro-bit-Roleplay-Dice/README.md

 ## Installation

-Drag and drop the .hex file into your micro:bit, or play with the source in the .py file.
+Use the micro:bit python compiler (http://python.microbit.org/editor.html) to compile the .py into a .hex; drag and drop this into your micro:bit and go!

 ## Usage